10 Practical Examples of Linux Cal/NCal command for Beginners

 Suppose you want the cal/ncal commands to display a month/year other than the current month/year.
-This you can do by using the -d command line option.
-This option requires year and month to passed in yyyy-mm format.
+This you can do by using the -d command-line option.
+This option requires a year and month to passed in yyyy-mm format.

 For example, to display March of 2016, use the following command:

 9. How to display the date of Easter?

 The -o and -e command-line options are what you need here.
 While the former tells the ncal command to display the date of Orthodox Easter (for Greek and Russian Orthodox Churches), the latter asks ncal to display date of Easter for western churches.